eclipse-apoapsis/ort-server/config/README.md

 ## Service Provider Interfaces

-This section describes the interfaces that need to be implemented in order to obtain configuration data from special sources.
+This section describes the interfaces that need to be implemented to obtain configuration data from special sources.
 There are dedicated interfaces for different use cases that are discussed in their own subsections.

 ### Access to Configuration Files